nidhinmk/AzureAI/README.md

    [Responsible Gen AI](/ResponsibleAI.md) - Implement a responsible generative AI solution in Azure AI Foundry.

-   [Model Performance](/ModelPerformance.md) - Use manual and automated evaluations to assess the performance of a model
+   [Model Performance](/ModelPerformance.md) - Use manual and automated evaluations to assess the performance of a model.

+   [MCP with Agents](/MCPWithAgents) - Create AI MCP tool solution with Azure AI Foundry Agent Service.

 ## AI Agents